-Just two years ago, Emily and Andrew de Stefano moved into this home in Kennett Square, PA (aka “The Mushroom Capital of the World”), with their two dogs Maple and Charlie and two cats Malik and Jackson.
+Just two years ago, Emily and Andrew de Stefano, owners of Tribe Beauty, moved into this home in Kennett Square, PA (aka “The Mushroom Capital of the World”), with their two dogs Maple and Charlie and two cats Malik and Jackson.
 The home hadn’t been updated in 25 years, so the very day they moved in, they got right to work ripping out carpets and demoing the kitchen.
 With Andrew working in graphic design and advertising and Emily at Anthropologie as the merchandising and visual display manager, the couple share a pretty strong aesthetic sensibility and an eclectic style that ranges from Hollywood glam to modern with a mid-century vibe.
 They make it all work by keeping the wall colors neutral and layering objects, textiles and accessories to create texture and visual interest.
 A pretty impressive job for two short years!
 Thanks, Emily & Andrew! — Amy A.

 Image above: The foyer was once a dark, awkward space with the same carpet that filled the entire house.
 We ripped out the cork tile and salvaged what we could before laying new marble tiles.
 The walls were a dark stained wood, which we brightened up with a semi-gloss white.
 The map was a great find at a flea market.

 Image above: We found this credenza in really bad shape at a yard sale.
 After reviving it with a coat of bright high-gloss white, we found the perfect gold hardware to add a touch of glam.

 CLICK HERE for more of Emily & Andrew’s peek!